Cghlewis/data-mgmt-ed-research-book/_book/10-data-tracking.md

 > **Note**
 >
-> The only time you will not assign unique identifiers is when you collect anonymous data.
+> The only time you will not assign unique study identifiers is when you collect anonymous data.
 In this situation you will not be able to assign identifiers since you will not know who participants are.
 However, it is still possible to assign identifiers to known entities such as school sites if anonymity is required.

 ## Summary